Zeracronius/RimworldModManager/README.md

 2. The middle list is the list of enabled/active mods
     - All currently active mods are listed here in the current load order.
     - Mods can be reordered by drag and drop inside the list.
-    - Simmilar to the list of inactive mods, mods can be disabled by either double clicking or dragging them back into the inactive list.
+    - Similar to the list of inactive mods, mods can be disabled by either double clicking or dragging them back into the inactive list.
     - Multiple mods can be dragged at once.
     - Because the active mods are listed by load order, this list does not support sorting by column.
 3. The right side shows information about the selected mod.